Author: Kate Novak and Jeff Grubb

 “I have scried on my people for months as they built this new body, but I had no idea it was so huge” Grypht said.
 “I never attempted to view it all at once.
 I never imagined the scale they’ve built it to.”
 From the hamlike smell the wizard emitted, Alias could tell that Grypht was extremely worried.

 “Grypht didn’t realize it was so large, either,” Alias explained to the adventurers who couldn’t understand saurial.

 This happens all the time, and gives the dialogue a jerky start-and-stop feeling not unlike being in a stick-shift car with a new driver.
 Conversations can’t flow naturally under those circumstances.

 The “mute person with a different means of communication” worked very well in Azure Bonds.
 It was a good way to hide secrets from the reader; after all, Dragonbait could have explained the entire plot in moments if he’d been able to speak.
-In Song of the Saurials we get an omniscient narrator who shows us all the plot twists without any subterfuge, so there’s no point in characters hiding information.
+In Song of the Saurials we have an omniscient narrator who shows us all the plot twists without any subterfuge, so there’s no point in characters hiding information.
 Furthermore, circumventing the language barrier was an interesting challenge for the characters initially — but now that everyone knows how saurials communicate, there’s nothing more to milk out of that.
 Best of all, Dragonbait understood Common just fine, so he wasn’t the target of any tedious explanations like Grypht is here.

 But the most grating, nails-on-a-chalkboard part of the writing for me was Elminster, whose antiquated style of speaking has been cranked up all the way to pseudo-archaic nonsense.
 “Thyselves” isn’t even a real word!
 “Thy” is a singular second person pronoun, so it should just be “yourselves”.
 And you can’t just search-and-replace “did” with “didst” any time you feel like it.
 Argh!